your French knitting companion

 Visual cheat sheet of common knitting abbreviations: K, P, YO, K2tog, SSK, PM

-K = Knit P = Purl St(s) = Stitch(es) Rep = Repeat RS = Right side (the front/public side) WS = Wrong side (the back/inside)
+K = Knit P = Purl St(s) = Stitch(es) Rep = Repeat RS = Right side (the front, public-facing side of the work) WS = Wrong side (the back, interior-facing side)

-CO = Cast on BO = Bind off (also called "cast off")
+CO = Cast on BO = Bind off (also called "cast off" in British patterns)

 Reading Pattern Instructions